 Similar to the respective provisions of the Public Sector and Utilities Directive, Art.
 47 provides for two award criteria: the lowest price and the economically most advantageous tender.
 Given the specific characteristics of the security/defence sector and complexity of armament contracts, the lowest price criterion is of less importance.
-The economically most advantageous tender allows, on the other hand, to take account of, apart from price, number of other aspects connected to the subject matter of the contract, such as quality, technical merit, cost-effectiveness, etc. Moreover, apart from aspects covered also by the Public Sector Directive, the Defence Directive explicitly adopted several other aspects characteristics.
+The economically most advantageous tender allows, on the other hand, to take account of, apart from price, number of other aspects connected to the subject matter of the contract, such as quality, technical merit, cost-effectiveness, etc. Moreover, apart from aspects covered also by the Public Sector Directive, the Defence Directive explicitly adopted several other aspects characteristic of defence and security, such as security of supply, interoperability and operational characteristics.
 It is to be noted however that the list of criteria under Art.
 47 is not exhaustive anyway.
-Therefore, many other sub-criteria can be taken into account as long as the requirements of non-discrimination and transparency are respected135.
+Therefore, many other sub-criteria can be taken into account as long as the requirements of non-discrimination and transparency are respected 135.
 It can be argued that by stipulating and thus describing defence- and security specific standards, contracts performance conditions, qualification and award criteria, the Defence Directive raises awareness among contracting officers to use them.
 It also helps, together with limitations and more flexibility brought by the Defence Directive, to limit the attractiveness to use Art.
-346 TFEU136.
+346 TFEU 136.